petersonben50/BLiMMP/code/assemblies/assembly_processing.md

 These scripts are used to process and assemble the metagenomes from the BLiMMP project.

-**Upload list files**

-First I uploaded the files that I needed down the line to the metadata folder:
-- assembly_key.csv
-- assembly_list.txt
-- metagenome_list.txt

-The `assembly_key.csv` file has two columns: groupID and metagenomeID.
-GroupID should really be assemblyID, as this file identifies the metagenomes that are needed for each assembly.
-This will be used by the `assembly_by_group.py` script for generating the assemblies.

 **Transfer data**

 Then I needed to retrieve the metagenomic data.